samueltardieu/recoverjpeg/recoverjpeg.md

 *imageXXXXX.jpg* where *XXXXX* is a five digit number starting at zero.
 If there are more than 100,000 recovered pictures, recoverjpeg will start using six figures numbers and more as soon as needed, but the 100,000 first ones will use a five figures number.
-Options -f and -i can override this behaviour.
+Options *-f* and *-i* can override this behaviour.

+Note that *device* is not necessarily a physical device.
+It may also be a file containing a copy of the faulty device in order to reduce the actual processing time and the stress imposed to an already defective hardware. `dd`(1) or `ddrescue`(1) may be used to create such a working copy.

 # OPTIONS